Michaelangel007/nanofont3x4/README.md

     xx chosen as `c` `o` and `x`
     xx

-Enough already, where are pictures!
+Enough already! where are the pictures?
+Alrighty then ...

 * Texture Atlas: